-Richard Kendell, former commissioner of the Utah System of Higher Education, was named Southern Utah University’s interim president Friday, May 17, 2013, holding SUU's presidential spot until an official replacement can be made.
+Richard Kendell, former commissioner of the Utah System of Higher Education, was named Southern Utah University’s interim president Friday, May 17, 2013, holding SUU's presidential spot until an official replacement was made.
 Kendell took over July 8 for Michael T. Benson, who is leaving SUU to become Eastern Kentucky University's president.

 Dr. Kendell has a 35-year professional career, highlighted by his time as the commissioner of the USHE.
 He was an associate dean for two different schools at Utah.
 He was also the deputy to Governor Michael O. Leavitt for public education, higher education and economic development, among other various positions throughout his career.